carlosmccosta/dynamic_robot_localization/README.md

 * laserscan_to_pointcloud_assembler (can be disabled)
 * octomap (can be disabled)

-The localization is integrated with other ROS nodes by publishing TF transforms between map and odom frames (configurable frame names) using the [pose_to_tf_publisher node](https://github.com/carlosmccosta/pose_to_tf_publisher).
+The localization is integrated with other ROS nodes by publishing TF transforms between map and odom frames (configurable frame names) using the [pose_to_tf_publisher](https://github.com/carlosmccosta/pose_to_tf_publisher) node.

+The initial pose can be given in yaml / roslaunch files or dynamically using [geometry_msgs::PoseStamped](http://docs.ros.org/api/geometry_msgs/html/msg/PoseStamped.html) / [geometry_msgs::PoseWithCovarianceStamped](http://docs.ros.org/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html) topics / rviz.

-The dynamic_robot_localization node publishes geometry_msgs::PoseStamped / geometry_msgs::PoseWithCovarianceStamped that are received by pose_to_tf_publisher and converted to TF messages.
+The dynamic_robot_localization node publishes [geometry_msgs::PoseStamped](http://docs.ros.org/api/geometry_msgs/html/msg/PoseStamped.html) / [geometry_msgs::PoseWithCovarianceStamped](http://docs.ros.org/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html) that are received by pose_to_tf_publisher and converted to TF messages.

 The TF is published in a separate ROS node to ensure that the system remains operational and with constant TF publish rate even if the localization node has variable computational time.

-Moreover, in the remote case that the localization system crashes (by lack of system resources, programming error in the localization node or in one of its external libraries), the system can remain operational using only odometry for a given amount of time (i.e. TF messages can be published continuously, with a timeout counted after the last valid pose estimation or one message for each pose estimation) and the localization node can be restarted without any impact in the rest of the system.
+Moreover, in the remote case that the localization system crashes (by lack of system resources, programming error in the localization node or in one of its external libraries), the system can remain operational using only odometry for a given amount of time (i.e. TF messages can be published continuously, with a timeout counted after the last valid pose estimation or one message for each pose estimation) and the localization node can be automatically restarted (has node respawn activated) without any impact in the rest of the system.

 The dynamic_robot_localization node publishes in latched topics (if required, as the publish of these messages can be disabled to reduce consumption of system resources):